Origin and OriginPro

 You can drag-and-drop data files onto the Origin interface to import them.
 Drag-and-drop is supported for most common file types, and can be further customized for additional or custom file types.

-- Connect to a web file, or a file on your local PC or network, or database
+- Connect to a web file, or a file on your local PC or network, or cloud, or database

 - File types supported: CSV, Excel, ASCII/Binary (using Import Wizard filters), HTML, JSON, MATLAB, Origin Projects ect